Admin — Agent Templates

 Section titled “The template list”Route: /agent-templates

-File: apps/admin/src/routes/_authed/_tenant/agent-templates/index.tsx
+File: apps/web/src/routes/_authed/_tenant/agent-templates/index.tsx

 | Column | Notes |